QIran-QWorld/IR_QProject_101/README.md

 **Mentor:** Payman Kazemikhah

-**Pre-requisite:** Quantum Computing/ Quantum Teleportation/ Qiskit
+**Pre-requisite:** Quantum Computing/ Qiskit

-**Abstract:** Quantum teleportation (QT) allows the transmission of unknown quantum states between two nodes in a quantum network.
+**Abstract:** Quantum Protocols allows the transmission of unknown quantum states between two nodes in a quantum network.
 QT utilizes quantum channel (Entangled qubits) and classical channel (conventional bits) to transmit the information.
-If the information transmission works at both ends and at the same time, the protocol is considered as bidirectional quantum teleportation (BQT).
-Moreover, if the teleportation happens under the supervision of a third party, the protocol is called controlled quantum teleportation (CQT).
+If the information transmission works at both ends and at the same time, the protocol is considered as bidirectional quantum protocol (BQT).
+Moreover, if the protocol happens under the supervision of a third party, the protocol is called controlled quantum protocol (CQT).
 Remote state preparation (RSP) is another quantum communication protocol in which a quantum state is prepared remotely and the information is not unknown.
-The final goal is to design a hybrid controlled protocol of quantum teleportation and remote state preparation.
+The final goal is to design a hybrid controlled protocol of quantum protocol and remote state preparation.
 In this protocol, sender (Alice) tends to transmit an unknown quantum state to a receiver (Bob).
 At the same time, Bob wants to prepare a predefined and known quantum state to Alice, remotely.
 The whole information transmission occurs only when the supervisor, i.e. Charlie (the controller) inform his consent and allows the transmission of information.

-### #02: A Survey for Designing a Superconducting Quantum Device/Chip using Open-Source Packages
+### #02: A Survey Quantum Hardware tools using Open-Source Packages (Theory)

 **Level:** Intermediate